 Public Status Page¶

 Give your users a clean status page.
-Component groups, incident management with timeline updates, scheduled maintenance windows.
+Incident management with timeline updates, scheduled maintenance windows.

 How It Works¶